jonpitts/transformer/README.md

 Transformer Service
 ===================
-An sinatra based web-service that transforms excel files into mods format.
+A sinatra based web-service that transforms excel files into mods format.
 AngularJS used for much of the front end.

 Excel has been a popular tool for cataloging library meta-data.